List of Heroes characters: Molly Walker

 Molly Walker, portrayed by Adair Tishler, possesses the ability to locate any person in the world using a pin and a map just by thinking of them.
 She first appears in Episode 2 when her parents are brutally murdered by Sylar when Molly was a young girl.
 She is then taken into custody by The Company, where it is revealed that she has the same medical condition that killed Mohinder's sister Shanti, which prevents her using her powers.
 Mohinder treats Molly with antibodies from his own blood, realizing this is the cure.
 Molly shows that she is healed by locating Matt Parkman on a map.
 Later, she explains how her power works, and when mentioned, she refers to Sylar as "the boogeyman".
 She then locates Sylar, giving his location as Isaac's loft.
-Later, Matt, who went to find Sylar, calls Mohinder to warn him that Sylar may be on his way, though Molly, using her power, says "he's already here".
+Later, Matt calls Mohinder to warn him that Sylar may be on his way, while Molly, using her power, says "he's already here".
 The two escape the building with the help of Niki, D. L. and Micah.
 In Kirby Plaza, they all witness the bout between Sylar and Peter Petrelli.
-As paramedics take the wounded Matt away on a stretcher, Molly runs up and asks him not to die, that says that he is her hero.
+As paramedics take the wounded Matt away on a stretcher, Molly runs up and asks him not to die, saying that he is her hero.

-Molly returns in Season 2, having been adopted by Parkman and Suresh; as a favor to Matt, she locates his father Maury, despite fearing him as the "Nightmare Man" who torments her, she then collapses in shock.
+Molly returns in Season 2, having been adopted by Parkman and Suresh.
+As a favor to Matt, she locates his father Maury, despite fearing him as the "Nightmare Man" who torments her.
+She then collapses in shock.
 Mohinder delivers her to the Company, thinking it would be better for her there.
-In the Season 2 finale, she is menaced by Sylar, but escapes unharmed; she makes a few brief appearances in Season 3, but eventually disappears from the series without explanation.
-In the graphic novels, she is shown as having been sent to live with Mohinder's mother in India, hopefully out of harm's way.
+In the Season 2 finale, she is menaced by Sylar but escapes unharmed; she makes a few brief appearances in Season 3, then disappears from the series without explanation.
+In the graphic novels, she is shown as living with Mohinder's mother in India, hopefully out of harm's way.

-In Heroes Reborn, Molly played by Francesca Eastwood, reappears as a young woman who is being used by Erica Kravid to track "evos" after Claire's reveal of their existence.
-While she is eventually rescued by Noah Bennet, Molly seems to be mentally unstable and refuses to tell Noah anything more than that Claire is dead and that she was part of a group that was doing anything to protect "them", later implied to be Claire's children Nathan (a.k.a.
+In Heroes Reborn, played by Francesca Eastwood, Molly reappears as a young woman who is being used by Erica Kravid to track "evos" after Claire's reveal of their existence.
+While she is eventually rescued by Noah Bennet, Molly seems mentally unstable and refuses to tell Noah anything more than that Claire is dead and that she was part of a group that was doing anything to protect "them", later implied to be Claire's children Nathan (a.k.a.
 Tommy Clark) and Malina.
 She then committed suicide to shut down an evo tracking system.
 In the episode "June 13 — Part 1", she is encountered by Mohinder at the Odessa Peace Summit and he gives her a copy of his research on a coming disaster in case something happens to him.
 Molly survives the bombing and attempts to help Caspar Abraham locate Claire while Noah is distracted by chasing his own future self.
 Killed herself while her body was strapped.